 I keep things fun by the virtue of being me.
 Check out the Latest Shenanigans page for some examples.

 My newest venture is podcasting.
 I’ve decided to take the combined knowledge and experience of myself and my dad and share it with others to help them elevate their game in their real estate business.
 The show is called Do It and Be Glad You Did.
-Each episode is short, sweet and gives you actionable info and teachable moments to leverage every day.
+Each episode gives you actionable info and teachable moments to leverage every day.

-Episodes will be released weekly and available on iTunes, SoundCloud and more.
+Episodes drop every Monday and are available on iTunes, SoundCloud and more.
+Subscribe to never miss an episode.